citizenfx/fivem-docs/content/client-manual/console-commands.md

 Usage: `net_maxPackets <number_of_packets>`

+### net_showCommands
+Internal dev tool.
+Not of use to a regular user.

 ### net_statsFile
 The `net_statsFile` is a command to store the metrics of the network usage/behaviour of the FiveM client.